serverless-nextjs/serverless-next.js/packages/lambda-at-edge/README.md

 ### AWS Lambda@Edge library to help you deploy serverless next.js applications to CloudFront

-This library was created to decouple the core logic of creating serverless rendered next.js applications on the Cloud agnostic of a specific provider.
+This library was created to decouple the core logic of deploying serverless rendered next.js applications on the Cloud agnostic of a specific provider.
 In other words, this library could be used to deploy via serverles components, AWS CDK, or any other providers you'd like.

 ## Usage